On April 1, 2021, the ACLU of Utah updated its site user agreement and privacy statement. Read the updates here.

 - a description of the manner of distribution;

-- the length, retail price, and approximate size of first printing or circulation that will include the ACLU of Utah Content;
+- to any extent applicable, the length, retail price, and approximate size of first printing or circulation that will include the ACLU of Utah Content;

 - a description of the geographic scope of the distribution and the length of time for which rights are being requested.
 (Please note that the ACLU of Utah grants only nonexclusive rights);

 - a reply fax number or email address and a phone number.

 Information You Post to the ACLU of Utah Site

 Trademarks (Including Logos)

 ACLU of Utah , ACLU of Utah FOUNDATION, ACLU of Utah , ACLU of Utah logos, and any other trademarks on the ACLU of Utah Site (collectively " ACLU of Utah Trademarks") are trademarks of the ACLU of Utah in the United States and other countries unless it is explicitly stated on the ACLU of Utah Site where a trademark appears that the trademark is the trademark of a third party (or it is obvious from the context that it is the trademark of a third party; e.g., where we include on the ACLU of Utah Site the name or logo of a coalition partner) ("Third-Party Trademarks").
 To the extent your use of ACLU of Utah Trademarks does not constitute "fair use" for which you do not need our permission, the following rules apply to use of the material: